-Although I have trained, to various levels, in the following forms of body work / physical therapies or manual therapy and techniques, I do not practice these as stand-alone therapies.
+Although I trained, to various levels, in the following forms of body work / physical therapies or manual therapy and techniques, I do not practice these as stand-alone therapies.

 Body~Mind Coaching offers a seamless careful mix of therapies combined with mind healing approaches.
 I have found this to be much more effective than using each therapy on its own.
 This is because physical pain is often the last resort for the body, after it has sent other signs of dis-ease that have been ignored.
 The combination of treatments used is dependent on the problem which presents itself at each session as well as what you want to achieve.